tundish/pity_of_thieves/pot/dlg/odric/00_introduction.rst

 .. condition:: PLAYER.state pot.world.Spot.woodshed
 .. condition:: LOCAL.state 0

-Do you know the sound of Rooks at dawn?
+Can you hear the sound of Rooks at dawn?

+If not, allow your browser to play audio and `begin again </>`_.

-Harsh critics of anyone still in their bed.
+That cackle sounds like mockery.
+They are harsh critics of anyone still in bed.

-They should call that cackle a Mockery.

 So wakes |PLAYER_NAME|.

 He is in the |PLAYER_SPOT|.
 Where he sleeps, and when not sleeping, where he works.

+.. fx:: pot.mp3  crow_call-3s.mp3
+   :offset: 0
+   :duration: 3000
+   :loop: 1

 .. property:: DRAMA.prompt Type 'look'.
 Or 'help' for other commands.
 .. property:: LOCAL.state 1